 - Jaw pain

-Common long term symptoms include:
+Common long-term symptoms of whiplash include:

 - Drug dependency